upadhyay1302/Minimax-Master/README.md

 ## Features

 - Player-vs-Player (PvP) mode.
-- AI mode implementing the Minimax algorithm for game moves.
+- Unbeatable AI mode implementing the Minimax algorithm for game moves.
 - Random AI mode
 - Graphical interface using Pygame.

 ## Game Instructions

-press 'g' to change gamemode (pvp or ai) press '0' to change ai level to 0 (random) press '1' to change ai level to 1 (impossible) press 'r' to restart the game
+press 'g' to change gamemode (pvp or ai) press '0' to change ai level to 0 (random AI) press '1' to change ai level to 1 (unbeatable AI ) press 'r' to restart the game

 ## Installation